 In August 2012, management approved a plan to close the Company's distribution center in Dayton, New Jersey ("Northeast DC") and move the operations to its Southeast DC.
 The Company ceased operations in the Northeast DC during the fourth quarter of fiscal 2012.
-The lease of its Northeast DC expires in January 2021.
-Total exit costs related to this move are expected to be approximately \$5.8 million, consisting of lease termination costs (net of anticipated sublease income), accelerated depreciation, and severance to affected employees.
+The lease of its Northeast DC expires in January 2021 and the Company ceased using the facility in May 2013.
+During fiscal 2012, the Company recognized approximately \$6.8 million of costs in exiting the Northeast DC, which primarily included lease termination costs (net of anticipated sublease income), accelerated depreciation, and severance to affected employees.
+During the second quarter of 2013, the Company executed a sublet arrangement for this facility.
+As a result of higher than anticipated sublease income, the Company reduced the Northeast DC accrual by \$1.5 million during Year-To-Date 2013.
+These costs are included in other costs in the accompanying condensed consolidated statements of operations.
 Remaining costs associated with the exit of the Northeast DC are not expected to be material.
-During the second fiscal quarter, the Company executed a sublet arrangement for this facility.
-As a result of higher than anticipated sublease income, the Company reduced the Northeast DC accrual by \$1.4 million in the current quarter.

-The following table provides details of the remaining accruals for the West Coast DC and Northeast DC, of which approximately \$3.8 million was included in accrued expenses and other current liabilities and approximately \$2.3 million was included in other long-term liabilities (dollars in thousands):
+At October 27, 2012, the Company had a remaining accrual of \$2.3 million related to the West Coast DC and Northeast DC lease termination costs, of which \$0.7 million was included in accrued expenses and other current liabilities and \$1.6 million was included in other long-term liabilities.
+The following table provides details of the remaining accruals for the West Coast DC and Northeast DC as of November 2, 2013, of which approximately \$1.7 million was included in accrued expenses and other current liabilities and approximately \$2.0 million was included in other long-term liabilities (dollars in thousands):

-Other A Co ssociated sts Lease e Termination Costs Total

-Balance at February 2, 2013 \$ \$ 8,376 \$ 8,376
+Other Associated Costs ase Termination Costs Total Balance at February 2, 2013 \$ \$ 8,376 \$ 8,376 Restructuring costs 398 (1,160) (762) Payments and reductions (398) (3,547) (3,945) Balance at November 2, 2013 \$ \$ 3,669 \$ 3,669

-Restructuring costs 330 (1,353) (1,023)

-Payments and reductions (330) (875) (1,205)

-Balance at May 4, 2013 \$ \$ 6,148 \$ 6,148